-The UX designer’s focus, therefore, is around every way that a user might interact with a product, how each of those interactions might feel to the user, and how to improve them.
+Therefore, the UX designer’s focus is around every way that a user might interact with a product, how each of those interactions might feel to the user, and how to improve them.

 What’s the Difference Between a UX Designer and a UI Designer?